credativ/plutono/docs/sources/http_api/curl-examples.md

 curl http://localhost:3000/api/search
 ```

-Here’s a cURL command that works for getting the home dashboard when you are running Grafana locally with [basic authentication]({{< relref "../auth/#basic-auth" >}}) enabled using the default admin credentials:
+Here’s a cURL command that works for getting the home dashboard when you are running Plutono locally with [basic authentication]({{< relref "../auth/#basic-auth" >}}) enabled using the default admin credentials:

 ```
 curl http://admin:admin@localhost:3000/api/search